It’s basically Beauty and the Beast, if the beast were Belle’s uncle.

 Her cousin and guardian Sir Benjamin Merryweather is one of the “sun” Merryweathers, and she loves him right away, as sun and moon Merryweathers do.

 There’s nothing about sun vs. moon Merryweathers in the movie, and Maria certainly didn’t love him right away, so I’m guessing the book is quite different in a number of respects.
 I might read it.
 Anyway, sounds romantic, no?
 Sun and moon yin yang.
 That’s the kind of thing that I love.
+Plus I kind of love the idea of there being sun and moon Merryweathers, and the moon Merryweathers always love the sun Merryweathers right away.

 There’s nothing left for me to do but present screencaps that tell an even better story than the movie did.